MikeNyugen/Nerdle-clone/README.md

 This package contains the resources needed to run the CS5031 Numble P2 Application.

+To run the server, use the following command:
+./gradlew -PmainClass=com.numble.NumbleApplication run

+To run the client with the GUI, type:
+./gradlew -PmainClass=com.numble.UI.StartGUI run

 It contains a RESTful API and an underlying model of the Numble game.
 There is also a GUI for the game, and the game can be run using "curl".